rkdud007/blog/content/_index.md

 </div>

+[this page is underconstruction until I move on next step]

 > _I'm currently in a phase of exploring hard problems to expand my curiosity and reflect on the vision I want to align with.
 I'm open to discussions — feel free to reach out on X/email if you'd like to chat_